Skidle/spotify-client/docs/lesson2.md

-## Lesson 1
+## Lesson 2

 ### Refactoring

-Let's go through some good practices that we have already:
+Let's go through some good practices that we have already in our app:
-- Separating components into stateful and presentational
+- Components are separated into stateful and presentational
 - We handle API calls in actions
 - Actions and reducers are separated by type of entity